manymoments/manymoments.github.io/_posts/2019-11-01-primary-backup.markdown

 while true:
    on receiving cmd from client
       send cmd to replica[view]
-   on receiving output from the first time from a replica
+   on receiving output for the first time from a replica
       send output to client
    on receiving ("view change", 1) from backup
       view = 1
 ```

-Note that in some cases ```output``` may arrive twice (from both the primary and the backup), in this case the client library ignores the second time (here we use the fact that ```output``` contains a unique identifier.
+Note that in some cases, the same ```output``` may arrive twice (from both the primary and the backup), in this case the client library ignores the second time (here we use the fact that ```output``` contains a unique identifier and can detect this duplication).

 Due to the invariant maintained by the primary, a client knows that the response it got from a primary must have been sent to the backup.
 If the backup crashes then the primary will continue to serve the clients.
 If the primary is faulty and crashes then the backup is guaranteed to have seen any command whose output was returned to the client.